AzuriteLab/AGL/Template.md

 In no event shall the authors or copyright holders be liable for any claims, damage or other obligations arising from or related to this product.

 This agreement considers the user agreeing to the terms at the moment the product is purchased or acquired.

+This agreement considers interpreted under the laws of the country to which the copyright owner belongs.

 The contents of this agreement may be changed by the will of the authors or copyright holders.